Nagasaki-prefecture travel guide

 A new castle, also known as Kameoka Castle was built on the site a hundred years later in 1718 as

-part of the coastal defenses erected during Japan’s self imposed seclusion in the Edo Period.
+part of the coastal defences erected during Japan’s self imposed seclusion in the Edo Period.

 This structure stood for over 150 years, but eventually fell into disrepair and was dismantled during